divizn/cs-obsidian-notes/Year 2/CS2003/Topics/UE Evaluation Methods.md

 	- *Can the user connect the correct action with what he/she is trying to do?
 Is there a conceptual link between the control and the action?*
 4. **If the correct action is performed, will the user see that progress is being made towards their intended outcome?
 	- *Is there feedback?
 Is the feedback appropriate to indicate action completion?
 Will the user know if they have made a right or wrong choice?*

+- You need to make sure the answer to all 4 questions are yes